-We feature positive case studies of specific employers who are recruiting people with convictions and dealing with criminal records fairly.
-The aim of this section is to showcase a range of employers that are involved, from large to small, to help encourage, motivate and inspire other employers to follow in their footsteps.
+We showcase positive case studies of employers who are recruiting people with convictions and dealing with criminal records fairly to help encourage, motivate and inspire other employers to follow in their footsteps.

 There are lots of employers that have good elements to their recruitment practice.
 We highlight these by posting examples of good practice.
 The examples below have been brought together under relevant headings.